 According to Bustle, Adelaide-based blogger Ruby Allegra is one of a growing number of people challenging representations of beauty in media.
 She now has over 30,000 followers on instagram, and while she originally started on the platform to promote her makeup business, her account has become a channel to “explore the activism side of Instagram.”
 Her key messages?
 Body positivity and self-care.

 If you’re looking for more beauty and makeup inspiration, take a read of Huffpost’s article; 5 Incredible Beauty Bloggers With Disablities You Need To Follow

 Author, journalist and visibility activist Carly Findlay this year released a book, Say Hello, which is a frank account of her life as well as a commentary on ableism, media representation and beauty privilege.
 Carly was born with a rare genetic skin disorder called Ichthyosis, which causes the skin to build up and scale.
 Previously appearing on ABC’s series You Can’t Ask That, Findlay’s aim with the book and her blog is to encourage disability pride and educate people without difference to be conscious of their interactions with others.
 In her words, representation is essential, ‘Disability literature must be disability-led’.

 Love a good podcast?
 Check out Carly’s blog: Six podcasts about disabilities, chronic illnesses and mental health that I love.

-Mable is an online platform where people who are looking for support can connect directly with those looking to provide it.
-By using Mable to engage your support team directly, you can pay significantly lower rates than NDIS reference rates.
-Search the profiles of support workers in your local area and when you need them the most.
+Mable is an online platform where people who are looking for support can connect directly with Independent Support Workers in their area.
+By using Mable to engage your support team, you can find support workers in your local area and when you need them the most.